Surajict/Smartreceipts/README.md

 - **AI Data Handling**: Receipt data is processed securely and not stored by AI providers
 - **Admin Portal Security**: Hardcoded credentials for administrative access (NEW!)
 - **Database Function Security**: SECURITY DEFINER functions bypass RLS safely (NEW!)

+## 🔔 Push Notifications

+To enable push notifications:
+- Open the app and visit settings or the onboarding flow to grant notification permissions
+- Ensure service worker `src/sw.ts` is registered (handled by Vite PWA config)
+- Deploy the `send-push-notification` Edge Function and configure triggers as needed
+- Warranty alerts use milestones (90, 30, 7 days) and deduplicate notifications

 ## 📱 Browser Compatibility